 7. Perform soil excavation in the construction debris area or provide a soil cover and make this area a part of the landfill.

 EPA entered into a consent decree with several PRPs on November 28, 2007, to implement the selected cleanup actions at the Himco site.
 By 2010, the potential health threat posed by drinking groundwater contaminated by landfill leachate was significantly reduced due to the abandonment of drinking water wells at the residences to the south and southeast of the site.
 Groundwater quality data collected in 2010-2011 suggested that levels of contaminants have significantly been reduced in groundwater under the landfill as well as in the adjacent areas.
 Primary contaminants detected during this groundwater sampling survey were arsenic and bis-2-ethylhexyl phthalate.
 No VOCs were detected above federal Safe Drinking Water Act maximum contaminant levels (MCLs).

-The PRPs completed construction of all of the remedial actions in June 2012 and the Himco site is currently in the operations and maintenance (O&M)) phase.
+The PRPs completed construction of all of the remedial actions in June 2012 and the Himco site is currently in the long-term response (operation and maintenance (O&M)) phase.
 Periodic groundwater monitoring and maintenance of the landfill cover is being performed by the PRP, as required under the approved O&M Plan.

 The Land Use Committee that was formed for discussing re-use possibilities for the Himco site had the following members or representatives:

 - Four local residents

 - Consultants retained by the city of Elkhart, the Wildlife Habitat Council, and EPA's National Risk Management Research Laboratory

 - Resource Members: EPA's Remedial Project Manager; EPA's Community Involvement Coordinator, EPA's Site Re-use Coordinator, and IDEM's Project Coordinator